open-telemetry/opentelemetry.io/content/en/docs/languages/java/sdk.md

 for exporting metrics out of process.
 Rather than directly registering with `SdkMeterProvider`, they are paired with [PeriodicMetricReader](#metricreader).

-Metric exporters built-in to the SDK and maintained by community in `opentelemetry-java-contrib`:
+Metric exporters built-in to the SDK and maintained by the community in `opentelemetry-java-contrib`:

 | Class                            | Artifact                                                                             | Description                                                |